What you will do when volunteering or on your working holiday

 How long should I go for?

 The minimum stay for our volunteer holidays is 2 weeks.
 Two weeks will give you great insight into the programmes and you should get to experience most of the activities at least once.
-However, if budget and time can stretch extend, we would highly recommend staying for 3 to 4 weeks.
+However, if budget and time can stretch extend, we would highly recommend staying for 3 -6 weeks.
 This will allow you time to really relax into the swing of the programmes, soak up the bush and get to know the wonderful horses.
 We have many instances where lucky volunteers stay up to 12 weeks!
 This allows you to truly become “part of the furniture” at the yard!
 Or, why not split your time between the two different programmes, allowing you to experience both the Zimbabwean and South African stables, or a bush and beach equine experience!

 For all the programmes we can happily accept riders of all levels.
 Whatever your experience, your riding will improve dramatically after 2 to 12 weeks of daily horse riding.
 You will not only improve your skills in the saddle, but also your skills on the ground.
 Learning about the running of an African stables and practicing general horse management, horse care and ground-skills.